 We are also working on an English translation of an important text found within that anthology, the Sbas yul ‘bras mo ljongs kyi gnas yig phan yon dang bcas pa ngo mtshar gter mdzod ces bya ba bzhugs so (“Guidebook to the Hidden Land of Sikkim and its Benefits, a Marvelous Treasure”), authored by Lha btsun ’gyur med ‘jigs bral bstan ‘dzin dpa’ bo.
 This key text will form the basis of a new multimedia Classical Tibetan language course, developed for students of Classical Tibetan inside and outside Sikkim, to be released online as a free, open-access course on the language-learning platform Nettle in collaboration with linguist Edward Garrett.

-To provide English-language access to a broader Tibetan scholarly perspective on issues of sacred space and the forms of literature that discuss sacred space, we are working with a researcher at Southwestern Nationalities University in the PRC, Shar ba thogs med, to complete a translation of his article, Gnas bshad kyi khyad chos gleng ba (“A discussion of the distinctive features of the ‘sacred place explanation’ [genre of writing]”), published in the journal, Krung go’i Bod kyi Shes rig (4th issue in 1996, pp. 87-113).
+To provide English-language access to a broader Tibetan scholarly perspective on issues of sacred space and the forms of literature that discuss sacred space, we have worked with a researcher at Southwestern Nationalities University in the PRC, Shar ba thogs med, to complete a translation of his article, Gnas bshad kyi khyad chos gleng ba (“A discussion of the distinctive features of the ‘sacred place explanation’ [genre of writing]”), published in the journal, Krung go’i Bod kyi Shes rig (4th issue in 1996, pp. 87-113).

 Jenny Bentley is an associated researcher at the Department of Social Anthropology and Cultural Studies ISEK (Zürich University) with 15 years of fieldwork experience in the South Asian Himalayas.
 Currently, she is engaged as ethnographic research head in several projects at the multi-disciplinary design company Echostream in Sikkim.
 She has co-authored policy-orientated publications on anti-corruption youth initiatives in Nepal for the U4 Anti-Corruption Resource Centre (Bergen).
 Her research explores belonging and ethnicity, Indigenous knowledge, knowledge transfers and transformations, ritual practice and sacred landscape, youth engagement, and applied anthropology.
 Her PhD is titled Protectors of the Land and Water.
 Rituals, Vulnerability, and Indigenous Belonging among the Himalayan Lepcha.